Cameron Students posing for a picture on Campus

 • You must complete Loan Entrance Counseling to understand the terms and conditions of your loan as well as your rights and responsibilities.

-• You must also fill out a Master Promissory Note (MPN), which is a legal document you electronically sign to promise you will repay your loan(s).
+• You must also complete a Master Promissory Note (MPN), a legal document you electronically sign to promise to repay your loan(s).
 An MPN is good for up to 10 years.

 Private/Alternative Loans

-Students and parents may apply for private loans through third-party sources if they are ineligible for federal loans, have reached their federal loan aggregate, or have exceeded their annual loan limit but are still in need of additional funding.
-Federal laws do not regulate these loans, so they can sometimes be more costly to the borrower.
+Students and parents may apply for private loans through third-party lenders if they are ineligible for federal loans, have reached their federal loan aggregate, or have exceeded their annual loan limit and still need additional funding.
+Federal laws do not regulate these loans, so they can sometimes be more costly for borrowers.
 We encourage students and parents to be informed about private loans before borrowing.

 Cameron University processes private loans through an electronic system called ELM Resources, so be sure the lender you choose has this capability.
-If not, please contact our office to ensure we are able to process your loan.
+If not, please contact our office to ensure we can process your loan.